Skip to content

 Why stop here

-Conneaut is worth including when you want Ohio to read clearly all the way to the Pennsylvania line rather than fading out before the state handoff.
+Conneaut is worth including when you want Ohio to read clearly all the way to the Pennsylvania line rather than fading out before the state connector.
 It gives the second Ohio pass a final on-route stop that keeps the corridor legible.

 What kind of stop it is